MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - priced based on:
 	- **number of requests**: first 1 million requests are free; $0.2 per 1 million requests thereafter
 	- **duration**: rounded up to 100ms; also depends on **memory** allocated - e.g. $0.00001667 per GB-second
+- can handle max time-out of up to 15 minutes by default
+  - not the best choice for long-running heavy workload (comparing to EC2)
 - AWS **X-ray** allows you to debug serverless applications (as architecture can get complex)
 - Lambda can do things **globally** (e.g. back up S3 buckets to another S3 bucket)
 - **Lambda@Edge**